Genitourinary Syndrome of Menopause

 What can I do about it?

-As a certified menopause practitioner, Dr. Kumar can guide you through whether some of the issues you are experiencing may be due to menopause.
+Dr. Kumar can guide you through whether some of the issues you are experiencing may be due to menopause.
 For symptoms of atrophic vaginitis, topical estrogen therapy is a safe and effective therapy which will restore the normal estrogen effects that the vagina needs and can certainly help with GSM.
 If you are suffering from other menopausal symptoms as well, Dr. Kumar can discuss non-hormonal options as well as hormone replacement therapy.

 Before being diagnosed with GSM, it is very important to have a physical exam to rule out other pathology in the tissue, such as other types of vaginitis, or dermatological problems such as lichen sclerosus or lichen planus.
 These can occur alongside GSM and may require addition of a topical corticosteroid.
 There can also be coexisting problems, such as urinary leakage, that are aggravating the irritation to the tissue.